SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-04-20-podcasts-a-tip-for-consuming-it-related-content-on-the-go.markdown

     </p></li>
     <li>
         <a href="https://www.microsoft.com/en-us/research/blog/category/podcast/" target="_blank"><b>Microsoft research podcast</b></a><p>
-        Interview with employees at Microsoft research about their project.
-This podcast is less developer focused and features a variety of subjects researched at Microsoft.
+        Interviews with employees at Microsoft research about their project.
+This podcast is less developer-focused and features a variety of subjects researched at Microsoft.
 Shows come out every week and are about 30 minutes long.
     </p></li>
 </ul>
 <h3>General IT shows</h3>